skx/gobasic/README.md

 * There is no UI, which means any and all graphics-primitives are ruled out.
   * However the embedded sample, described later in this file, demonstrates using BASIC to create a PNG image.
+  * There is also a HTTP-based BASIC server, which is described later.
-* I deliberately set a low bar for myself, originally this was going to be a [weekend project](https://blog.steve.fi/monkeying_around_with_intepreters.html).
+* I deliberately set a low bar for myself initially, as this was originally going to be a [weekend project](https://blog.steve.fi/monkeying_around_with_intepreters.html).
   * This is _still_ a weekend-project, but happened over the course of a couple  of hours of evening/morning time instead.
 * I didn't implement the full BASIC set of primitives.
   * Not even remotely.

-Currently the following primitives work:
+Currently the following obvious primitives work:

 * `END`
   * Exit the program.